Graffiti (Chris Brown album): Walmart controversy

 The week of the album's release, Brown took to his Twitter page to express his extreme displeasure with stores not visibly stocking the album, including a Walmart in Wallingford, Connecticut, stating: "The[y] didn't even have my album in the back... not on shelves, saw for myself, im tired of this shit. major stores [are] blackballing my cd.
-[They are] not stockin the shelves and lying to costumers. what the fuck do i gotta do. im not biting my tongue about shit else... the industry can kiss my ass.
+[They are] not stockin the shelves and lying to costumers. [sic] what the fuck do i gotta do. im not biting my tongue about shit else... the industry can kiss my ass.
 WTF... yeah i said it and i aint retracting shit... we talked to the managers and the[y] didn't even know anything. wow!!! but they had Alicia Keys album ready for release for this Tuesday comin ... the manager told me that when there are new releases its mandatory to put em on the shelves..
 BUT NO SIGN OF #GRAFFITI.
-BS. no disprespect to alicia at all, just givin an example to whos album is loaded and ready to go next week".
+BS. no disprespect [sic] to alicia at all, just givin an example to whos album is loaded and ready to go next week".